unyt-org/uix/docs/manual/1 Getting Started.md

 If you don't want to install `uix`, you can alternatively run `deno run -Aq https://cdn.unyt.org/uix/run.ts`

-## 🧩 Architecture of a UIX Project

-With UIX, frontend and backend source code or other resources can be put into a single project.

-Files in the `frontend` directory of the project are only available to frontend endpoints (browser clients), while files in the `backend` directory are only available to backend endpoints (Deno).

-However, a key feature of UIX is that backend modules can be imported from frontend modules and vice versa.
-Files in the `common` directory are accessible from the frontend and backend.

 ## 🏝 UIX as a Frontend Library
 UIX was designed as a fullstack framework, but it can also be used as a standalone frontend library.